itsjunetime/smserver/README.md

  - A detailed description of what failed
  - A crash report if it crashed and you have an app like cr4shed to collect those

-Also, if the app did not crash, but rather had an issue after it was already up and running, please do the following:
+Also, if the app did not crash on startup, but rather had an issue after it was already up and running, please do the following:
  - Install the package 'oslog' from your package manager
- - ssh into your device or open a terminal app, and run: `oslog --debug | grep -i "SMServer_app" > /var/mobile/Documents/smserver.log`
+ - ssh into your device or open a terminal app, and run: `oslog --debug | grep -i "SMServer_app"` and do not redirect the output into a file.
+ - Start the app and let it reach the error point
+ - Copy the output from the above command (as much as you can get) into a text file.
- - DM me the file at `/var/mobile/Documents/smserver.log` on your device at u/Janshai on reddit.
+ - DM me the file at u/Janshai on reddit.
 This file may have sensitive information, such as contact phone numbers, so it wouldn't be smart to upload it to a public site.

 ## Companion App
 There is a [python app](http://github.com/iandwelker/smserver_receiver), based on curses, which I would highly recommend one use in conjunction with this app.
 It is significantly faster than the web interface, much easier to navigate, much more customizable, and handles authenticates for you.
 You can get it at the link above; it has all the information necessary to get it up and running.
 As always, just ask or open an issue if you have a question.